gfox1/polkadot-academy/README.md

 **Bring in Balances Pallet**

+1. Bring in pallet to support tokens
-1. Add dependencies to Cargo.toml
+		- Add dependencies to Cargo.toml
 		- Add under dependencies and features sections

 **Quadratic Voting Pallet**